syedwaseemjan/syedwaseemjan.github.io/_posts/2023-06-11-bringing-structure-to-repos.md

 ### 8. **Code Review Etiquette and Responsibility of PR Owners**

-To foster a collaborative, positive review culture, I included etiquette guidelines for reviewers and PR owners:
+To encourage positive review culture, I included etiquette guidelines for reviewers and PR owners:

 - **Reviewers**: Encouraged to provide constructive, courteous feedback, explaining “why” behind suggestions to make reviews a learning experience.
 This helped keep reviews productive and respectful, especially for junior team members.
-- **PR Owners**: Developers were encouraged to perform self-reviews before submitting a PR, enhancing code quality from the start.
-PR owners were also reminded to welcome feedback, ask questions, and seek clarification if necessary, promoting open communication.
+- **PR Owners**: Developers were encouraged to perform self-reviews before submitting a PR.
+PR owners were also reminded to welcome feedback, ask questions, and seek clarification if necessary, creating open communication.

 Implementing these PR guidelines and transitioning to trunk-based development brought substantial improvements to our workflow.
 With clear stages, structured checklists, consistent labels, and a simplified release process, we saw a marked improvement in both code quality and collaboration.